 The output is similar to before but now we will pay attention to the gradient line which prints the x, y and z gradient components and the last column gives the magnitude.
 Note how the gradient magnitude is decreasing with each step until it falls below the specified tolerance (gtol).
 At this point, the gradients minimization is converged and the following is printed ‘gradient converged to tolerance gtol = .0001’.
 It found the minimum gradient to be (0,0,0.847).

 Now that we have accurately determined the conduction band minimum, we can calculate the effective mass.
 This is done by fitting a quadratic form to a set of points around the conduction band minimum.
 Run the following command:

-The mass refers to effective mass calculation and alat is the lattice constant (found in various places such as the lmf output, init or site file).
+The mass tells band-edge to do effective mass calculation. alat is the lattice constant (found in various places such as the lmf output, init or site file).
 The lattice constant is needed to convert to atomic units since the code reports k-points in units of .
-Here, the r gives the radii of the four clusters of points around the central point.
+Here, the r gives the radii of the four clusters of points around the central point; each radius has 32 points (points and faces of an icosohedron).
 The extra points improve the accuracy of the quadratic fitting.

 The last line of the output prints the three effective mass components in atomic units.
 So for silicon, the effective mass is anisotropic with lighter masses in two directions and a heavier effective mass in the third direction.